Tolleshunt D'Arcy: History

 The name Tolleshunt originates from the Anglo-Saxon Tolleshunta which means Toll's spring.
 Toll was an Anglo-Saxon chief who settled in large areas of forest, establishing clearings where water was readily available.

-William the Conqueror gave the manor to Ralph Peverell for services rendered during the Conquest.
+William the Conqueror gave the manor to Ralph Peverell for services rendered during the Norman Conquest.
 The latter part of the village name altered as female heirs changed the name to that of their husbands.
 It became known as Tolleshunt Tregoz, Tolleshunt Valoines and Tolleshunt de Boys.
 John D'Arcy married a daughter of the De Boys family.
 By this match the estate came to the D'Arcy family in the 15th century.
 It remained in the family until the death of Thomas D'Arcy in 1593.

 During that period, D'Arcy Hall, an early 16th-century building, was built as the family home and still remains.
 The interior is made from wood panelling bearing Anthony D'Arcy's initials and the date 1540.
 The bridge on the moat dates from the Elizabethan period as does the dovecote in the grounds.
 The russet D'Arcy Spice apple originated from the gardens in 1840.
-In the centre of the village is a Maypole which is a listed monument, and is one of the only genuine Maypoles remaining in the country.
+In the centre of the village is a maypole which is a listed monument, and is one of the few genuine maypoles remaining in the country.
 The base is now protected by a wooden cage.

 D'Arcy House is a well-proportioned Queen Anne-style dwelling, and was the home of Dr. John Salter from 1864 to 1932.
 Born in 1841, the eldest son of a country gentleman, he had a long and varied career.
 Salter was a prize-winning horticulturist, vice-president of the English Kennel Club, and became Provincial Grand Master of the Freemasons.
 He is best remembered for his diary which he kept from 1849 until 1932.

 From 1935 until 1966 the house became the home of the author Margery Allingham, creator of the fictional detective Albert Campion.
 Her memoir The Oaken Heart (1941) was based on life in the village of Tolleshunt D'Arcy during the Second World War.
 Her husband, Lt-Col. Philip Youngman-Carter, was a skilled illustrator who followed a spell as Features Editor for the Daily Express with ten years as editor of the Tatler.
+Her sister, Emily Joyce Allingham, was an amateur filmmaker who documented aspects of life in the village, such as its celebration of the coronation of Queen Elizabeth II in 1953.

 Tolleshunt D'Arcy House now has a blue plaque commemorating Margery Allingham.
 The plaque was unveiled on the 88th anniversary of her birth by her sister Joyce on 20 May 1992.
 Allingham is buried in the newer village cemetery, about half a mile south of St Nicholas's Church graveyard on the other side of the road.